Package Torello.JavaDoc

 "reuses" or "overloads" theMethodTree

-object such that it may represent either a Method, or an Annotation Element (or even a Constructor).
+can actually represent either a Method, or an Annotation-Element (or even a Constructor! but that's besides the point).- Code:

 - Exact Field Declaration Expression: